uutils/uutils.github.io/content/reviews.md

   merge.
 - **It follows GNU behavior** for options and output, verified against the GNU manual or output - never the GNU source.
+- **GNU compatibility does not regress.** The GNU test suite (`run-gnu-test.sh`, tracked with `remaining-gnu-error.py`) should not go backwards; a compatibility fix should ideally add the now-passing test.
+Error messages and exit codes should match GNU, checked with `LANG=C` (except for locale bugs).
+- **It updates docs, help and translations.** A new option or behavior should also update the `--help` text, the documentation, the generated man pages, and at least the English `locales/en-US.ftl` strings.
+- **It stays focused.** Keep formatting-only changes, unrelated refactors, and dependency or lockfile bumps out of a feature or fix PR.
+- **It is safe with untrusted input.** Utilities process arbitrary file contents and arguments, so avoid unbounded allocations, integer overflow, and path-traversal foot-guns.
 - **It does not regress performance.** Runtime should not get more than **3%** slower than the current `main`.
 Increased memory usage is acceptable when it is justified (e.g. it buys a meaningful speed-up or is needed for correctness).